citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/additional-features/contract-management/use/manage-contract.md

 How to access
 -----------

-1. Access the Contract Administration feature by navigating the main menu Integrated Management > Contracts Management > Contract Administration.
+1. Access the Contract Administration feature by navigating the main menu **Integrated Management > Contracts Management > Contract Administration**.

 Preconditions
 ------------